Mikkelnn/ES7-Courses/ML/README.md

 Each mini module has its own directory where it is as selfcontained as possible.

+It is mixed wheter it is a bare virtual enviorment or uv mangaded.
+If it is uv managed follow the instructions in specific `README.md` and ignore rest here.

-First `cd` to the desired module and wollow directions in README.md
+First `cd` to the desired module and follow directions in README.md

+### Init uv enviorment
+- If not already install uv: `https://docs.astral.sh/uv/getting-started/installation/`
+- init: `uv init --bare -p <python-version>` e.g. `uv init --bare -p 3.13`
+- add pip packages: `uv add <package list>`

 ### Python modules